haraprasadj/haraprasadj.github.io/_posts/2017-11-12-zen-of-python.md

 ---
 layout: post
 title: The Zen of Python, by Tim Peters
-categories: [Python]
+categories: [TechNotes]
 ---

 Beautiful is better than ugly.